Motivation and Strategy in Language Learning

-The way people learn languages are also changed.
+The way people learn languages is also changed.
 Compared to the past, it is much easier to learn any languages nowadays, including the language that you cannot find the book in your local bookstore or language that you cannot find the speaker in your neighborhood.

 MotivationNo one could deny that motivation is on top of everything.
 Your motivation to live keeps you alive and your motivation to learn a language keeps you progressing.
 You also need motivation in language learning.
 However, wrong motivation may discourage you instead of supporting your learning progress.
 Therefore, take some time to think profoundly about your motivation of learning languages, or your motivation of learning a particular language.

 Your motivation leads you to your goals.
-The motivations could be job requirement, moving abroad, exploring your heritage, to be closer to your loved one, so on and so forth.
+The motivations could be a job requirement, moving abroad, exploring your heritage, to be closer to your loved one, so on and so forth.
 The following list shows a deeper explanation of several examples of motivation.

-1. Job requirementAn example of foreign language as a job requirement is English.
-English is still a high-demand foreign language not only for students, but also for job seekers.
+1. Job requirementAn example of a foreign language as a job requirement is English.
+English is still a high-demand foreign language not only for students but also for job seekers.
 Although English is not the only international language, it is considered the most used language anywhere even on the Internet.
-Therefore, multinational companies may require English as a primary foreign language and/or other foreign language as the complementary.
+Therefore, multinational companies may require English as a primary foreign language and/or another foreign language as the complementary.
 With the high dominance of English globally, English may still maintain its position as the most important global language of business.

 If English is not the native language of the host country, it may still be useful in tackling basic chores; however, knowing the local language is more than necessary to understand the local culture and lifestyle, as well as to build a deeper relationship with those who do not speak any language but their language.

 One example is the existence of Chinese communities around the world.
-The Chinese emigration has established overseas Chinese communities outside of China, regardless whether they retain their Chinese heritage or no. Therefore, learning Chinese language may give the opportunity for the overseas Chinese to learn about their Chinese heritage.
+The Chinese emigration has established overseas Chinese communities outside of China, regardless of whether they retain their Chinese heritage or no. Therefore, learning the Chinese language may give the opportunity for the overseas Chinese to learn about their Chinese heritage.

 StrategyImagine yourself living in the country of your target language and think about how much time with the language you would have by living there.
 To live in the country of your target language is indeed good for your language learning; however, we need to bear in mind that not everyone could have the time or financial support to do such thing.